zre7926/RecipeAnalysis/README.md

 I will conduct a permutation test to determine whether the model is fair amongst these two groups.

-Null Hypothesis: The accuracy of group X and group Y are the same.
+Null Hypothesis: Our model is fair.
+The accuracy of group X and group Y are the same.

-Alternate Hypothesis: The accuracy of group X is larger than the accuracy of group Y (recipes with long descriptions are predicted more accurately)
+Alternate Hypothesis: Our model is unfair.
+The accuracy of group X is larger than the accuracy of group Y (recipes with long descriptions are predicted more accurately)

 The test statistic used is the difference in accuracy (accuracy of X - accuracy of Y) and the significance level is 0.05.